KURA is high on quality and low on price

 Modest components and details like these are what sets apart chefs who’ve had years of formal training and experience.
 While you may not notice them at first glance, they simply add a little extra oomph to a dish, elevating it from “good” to “great”.

-The Earl Grey Tart ($4 for small, $6 for medium) is Rachel’s personal favourite.
+The Earl Grey Tart ($4) is Rachel’s personal favourite.
 After operating KURA for almost a month, she’s eaten one of these tarts every day.
 I can’t even eat the same thing for lunch three days in a row.

 Despite its small size, a whole host of ingredients is crammed into this tart.
 Almond cream, chocolate ganache and chopped cashews sit inside the tart shell, while an Earl Grey whip and cocoa nibs rest on top of it.

 What struck us immediately was the tart’s spiced flavour.
 While the bergamot tones of Earl Grey sang their distinctive tune, they were accompanied by warm, chai-esque notes, possibly from clove.

 That spicy, citrusy tea flavour was joined by sweetness from the almond cream and chocolate ganache, along with subtle nuttiness from the cashews and cacao nibs.
 It was exceptionally balanced and cohesive, each flavour propping up—rather than overpowering—the others.

 Equally well-balanced was the tart’s texture.
 The ganache and almond cream duo was silky smooth, while the Earl Grey whip was fluffy.
 That creaminess was punctuated by crunch from the cacao nibs and chopped cashews, while the crust crumbled appeasingly on first bite without falling apart completely.

 I could see myself having one of these every day too.